Question: What was I doing wrong that I lost a client for 10 years?

 Puzzled in California

 Calm down, buddy.
 Remember our SFS mantra, “Run your business based on the emotions of your customers BUT never make business decisions emotionally!”
 YES, remember that “10 or 15 years ago” you very probably were NOT giving VALUE ADDED SERVICE.
-After all, when you attended your SFS seminar (What, was it two years ago?) you stated this was all new to you!
+After all, when you attended your SFS seminar (What, was it 10 years ago?) you stated this was all new to you!

 So here is what you do:

 1. NEVER again put the customer on the spot by asking why they came back!
 It just doesn’t matter and makes them feel defensive and/or guilty!